gandreadis/gandreadis.com/content/research.md

 * 18 May 2022: [Highlight talk](https://wiki.alice.universiteitleiden.nl/index.php?title=ALICE-SHARK_User_Meeting_2022) on my PhD research, for users and staff of the HPC clusters of the medical center and university.
 ALICE-SHARK User Meeting, Leiden University.
 * 14 December 2021: [Lunch lecture](https://ch.tudelft.nl/activities/event/2021/lunch-lecture-computer-science-6/) for students of the EEMCS faculty on my past and current research.
 Organized by Study Association Christiaan Huygens, Delft University of Technology. **[invited talk]**
 * 14 November 2018: [Paper presentation](https://sc18.supercomputing.org/proceedings/tech_paper/tech_paper_pages/pap229.html) on my paper on a reference architecture for schedulers at Supercomputing 2018, Dallas TX.

+## Software
+### Current software projects

+* **Statistak** - Tour Log and Statistics for the Ricciotti Ensemble [[Website]](https://statistak.nl)
+  * Role: Designer and developer

+### Previous software projects

+* **We\Visit** - Platform for relatives to connect with patients in hospital through video calls [[Website]](https://wevisit.hospital/)
+  * Role: Volunteer Maintainer & Developer
+* **OpenDC** - Online datacenter simulator with emphasis on visualization and education [[Website]](https://opendc.org)
+  * Role: Frontend engineer, later technology lead
+* **qEHBO** - Dutch First Aid Mobile Training App [[GitHub]](https://github.com/gandreadis/qehbo)
+  * Role: Initiator, designer, and developer
+* **Support NJON** - Site to support the National Youth Orchestra of the Netherlands funding campaign [[Website]](https://support-njon.nl)
+  * Role: Web designer and developer

+## Biography

+Ir.
+Georgios Andreadis is a PhD candidate at the Leiden University Medical Center (LUMC) and guest researcher in the Life Sciences and Health (LSH) research group at the Centrum Wiskunde & Informatica (CWI), under supervision of dr. Tanja Alderliesten and prof.dr.
+Peter A.N.
+Bosman.
+Andreadis obtained his BSc and MSc degrees in Computer Science at Delft University of Technology in 2020.
+For his MSc thesis research on cloud capacity planning, he was awarded the title of Best Graduate of the TU Delft.
+The focus of his current PhD research is on multi-objective deformable image registration for medical images, using evolutionary algorithms.
+The large anatomical differences frequently present between medical scans of patients make transferring knowledge between scans an open challenge.
+In his research, he aims to find a method for deformable image registration that is flexible and reliable enough for clinical application but also involves the expertise of clinical users into the process.